crememories/web-template/src/config/README.md

 ## [configDefault.js](./configDefault.js)

 These configurations are saved to React Context and therefore they could be overwritten through configs received from Asset Delivery API.
+The merging of hosted configs and these defaults happen in _src/util/configHelpers.js_

 Some of the content is splitted to separate files: